Lou Pickney's Homepage

 In a bizarre bit of travel booking, 10 News flew me in from NYC for the interview that day, and then that evening sent me back to Huntington.
 It was a whirlwind, interviewing and meeting the crew and then being shipped back to West Virginia later that day.

-Also, I flew into (and out of) Boston's Logan International Airport, which was a departure point used by some of the hijackers on that horrible day the following month.
+Also, I flew into (and out of) Boston's Logan International Airport, which was a departure point used by some of the hijackers the following month on that horrible day.

 I went into the week of 9/11 feeling sick.
-I missed work on 9/10/2011, as I was quite ill.
+I missed work on 9/10/2001, as I was quite ill.
 Maybe it had something to do with being in the infamous WTSP "sick building" that I've written about on here before.
-Or maybe it had something to do with the past Saturday night, 9/8/2011, where my friends Desi and Amy and I hit a nightclub called Empire down on 7th Avenue in walking distance from my apartment in Ybor City, from the fantastic Camden Ybor era.
+Or maybe it had something to do with the previous Saturday night, 9/8/2011, where my friends Desi and Amy and I hit a nightclub called Empire down on 7th Avenue in walking distance from my apartment in Ybor City on one of many memorable evenings from that fantastic Camden Ybor era.
 Or maybe I caught a bug from one of my numerous sick co-workers.

-Whatever the source of my ailment, it was enough to where I had to call out sick on Monday, 9/10/2011.
+Whatever the source of my ailment, it was enough to where I had to call out sick on Monday, 9/10/2001.
 After NyQuil and rest, I sucked it up and went in to work on Monday night to prepare for the next morning's newscast.
-At that point I was hardly 100%, but I was well enough to fight my way through it and produce the 5-6 a.m. hour of the newscast.
+At that point I was hardly 100%, but I was well enough to fight my way through it and produce the 5-6 a.m. hour.

 The big story of the morning was the visit of President George W. Bush to Sarasota, his forever memorable visit to Emma E. Booker elementary school.
 While Sarasota was to the south of Tampa/St. Pete, it was part of our coverage area and thus we covered it.
 When the President visits your area, it tends to be a big news story.

 What happened from there for me is best explained in my original account of the horrible day.
 Madden 2002 had come out weeks before and I planned to play some of that until NyQuil put me to sleep.
-But because I was such a fan of the Bubba the Love Sponge radio show, I had a radio playing his show while I played my game.
+I was a fan of the Bubba the Love Sponge ® radio show and listening to it while I played my game, which proved to be how I heard about the first plane hitting.
 Without that, I might have gone to sleep blissfully unaware of the terror attack that was underway on the United States.
-Instead, shock overpowered NyQuil, and I watched the unfolding news coverage well until noon.
+Instead, shock overpowered NyQuil, and I turned off my game and watched the unfolding news coverage well until noon.
 It's the only time in my life, before or since, that NyQuil hasn't knocked me out.

-The irony of hearing the first report through Bubba's show is that, less than a year and a half later, I went to work for the BTLS show.
+The irony of hearing the first report through Bubba's show is that, less than a year and a half later, I was hired as the show's Head of Syndication.
 It's interesting how life works out sometimes.

 Brook later told me that he didn't go down toward the WTC towers to see the scene unfolding.
 Some of his friends did.
-They saw the jumpers, the bodies falling.
+They saw the jumpers -- they saw the bodies falling.
 Brook told me he's glad he didn't see that.
 I'm glad for him.
 There are some things you can't unsee.

-Some months later, I remember being at one of the social get-togethers that the Camden Ybor staff used to hold monthly which I enjoyed attending.
+Some months later, I remember being at one of the social get-togethers that the Camden Ybor staff used to hold monthly that I enjoyed attending.
 I recall talking with some people who I'd just met, including a guy who mentioned being from the New York area.
 The topic of 9/11 came up, and I asked him if he knew anyone who died in the attack.
-Instantly, I regretted my decision.
-He looked away, clearly affected, and muttered that, yes, he did.
+Instantly I regretted my decision, as he looked away, clearly affected, and muttered that, yes, he did.

 Ten years later, 9/11 is a term that forever brings back memories for those who remember exactly where they were when they heard that news on that horrible day.
-I'm lucky that I didn't have any friends or family who perished on 9/11.
-But many, many people did, and for them the annual anniversary of 9/11 is a constant reopening of the emotional wounds left by the horrific events of that day.
+I'm lucky that I didn't have any friends or family who perished on that awful day.
+But many, many people did, and for them the annual anniversary is a constant reopening of the emotional wounds left by the horrific events of that day.

 2011 Commentary Section